RaspAP/raspap-docs/docs/insiders.md

     Your token is sent securely via SSH to GitHub.
 The installer does _not_ have access to or store your token.

 If you're using GitHub with 2FA enabled the same process above applies.

+### Scope of support
+Individual sponsors may use the [main RaspAP repository](https://github.com/RaspAP/raspap-webgui) for non-bug related discussions, including troubleshooting.
+If you've found a bug with an Insiders feature, please review our [issue policy](issues.md) and create a report in the [Insiders repository](https://github.com/RaspAP/raspap-insiders).

+The RaspAP team will prioritize issues and feature requests for sponsors at the Business tier.
+Please create a report in the [Insiders repository](https://github.com/RaspAP/raspap-insiders) or contact us via email to discuss your requirements.

 ### Terms
 *We're using RaspAP for a commercial project.
 Can we use Insiders under the same terms and conditions?*